haresfaiez/haresfaiez.github.io/_posts/2017-06-06-The-thing-about-TDD.md

   * A fund have an identity, a name, and a target.

 There could be no unit called "Opportunity" or "Fund" in the code.
-You might call it a "destination" when talking about an "opportunity" and use types such as "Existing" or "Stale" in a context where "Fund" is the main subject.
+We may refer to a "Fund" as a "destination" when talking about an "opportunity" and use types such as "Existing" and "Stale" in a context where the fund is the main concern.
+Here, the decision about the existence of a "Fund" is implicit.
+The dependencies of the "Fund" are also implicit.
+I express these decisions in other mediums such as UML diagrams.

-Now, how can we express a new knowledge about a solution in a safe way?
+Now, how to express a new decision in a safe way?
-By safe I mean without introducing misconceptions in the existing work and with reflecting the recent learning in the best possible way.
+By safe I mean without introducing misconceptions to the existing work and with reflecting the recent learning in the best possible way.
-One way to do that is by stating explicitly each new rule independently of the code, then introducing it to the code.
-There is the code with all the old decisions, and there is the new decision.
-We decide how the solution will look like after adding the new decision, that is it, how the code will behave if the decision is in.
-Then, we put in the decision.

-Now, can we express the new decision in our mind and check for it manually?
+Can we express the new decision in our mind and check the new behavior manually?
 Yes, of course we can.
 The enemy here is the size of software.
-I, personally, don't like adding new decisions directly to the old decisions because I got, often, bitten by bias.
+I don't like adding new decisions directly and without a safety net to the code because I got, often, bitten by bias.

-Can we express it through types and laws?
+Can we express it using types?
 Yes, of course.
 The enemy here is coupling.
-It is, also, challenging to manipulate abstractions without falling for biases and false symmetries unless the types are highly specific.
+Manipulating abstractions without falling for biases and false symmetries is challenging if the types are not highly specific.
 There should be a balancing between coupling and the specificity of the type.

 Can we express it through tests?
 Yes, of course, and this is what TDD is about.
-The enemy here is, also, coupling.
+The enemy here is the lack of correctness.

-Code with types is easier to refactor than code with tests.
-Tools help a lot in the former situation.
-Tests influence indirectly the code, but allow for more freedom of expression in the code.
+Tests does not cover every allowed state.
+Tests suggest generalizations and that allows bugs to get in.
+TDD does that by stating explicitly each new rule independently of the code, then introducing it to the code.
+We decide how the solution will look like after adding the new decision;
+how the code will behave when the decision will be in.
+Then, we put in the decision.

 The right solution differs.
 The important is the mindset.
-To acknowledge that the model is not easy to make explicit is key.
+To acknowledge that making the model of the solution explicit is not easy, and sometimes impossible, is a key.
-To scope, to implement, to validate, to spread the knowledge, and thenm, to make the knowledge easy to grasp, is a useful process.
+To scope, to implement, to validate, to spread the knowledge, and then, to make the expression of knowledge easy to grasp, is a useful process.

-I am still studying this process.
+I am still trying with this process.
-So, if you have a story to share, please comment.
+If you have a story to share, please comment.